 - Phone number

 Additionally, Pinterest also states that it collects user location data from mobile devices, and if someone makes a purchase on Pinterest, payment and contact information - including an address and phone number - will be collected.
 If users buy products or services for others, Pinterest gathers their contact information and shipping details, too.

 Users may also give Pinterest permission to access information that is shared with other websites like Facebook and Twitter by linking their Pinterest account with them.
 This information would also include information about their friends and followers.
 The account settings have information about how much access Pinterest has to their users' data.

 Privacy is not a new concept.
 Humans have always desired privacy in their social as well as private lives.
 But the idea of privacy as a human right is a relatively modern phenomenon.

 Around the world, laws and regulations have been developed for the protection of data related to government, education, health, children, consumers, financial institutions, etc.

 This data is critical to the person it belongs to.
-Data privacy and security binds individuals and industries together and runs complex systems in our society.
 From credit card numbers and social security numbers to email addresses and phone numbers, our sensitive, personally identifiable information is important.
 This sort of information in unreliable hands can potentially have far-reaching consequences.

 Here are some of the main reasons: